topranks/homerlabs/README.md

 ### Images

 To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host.
-The container images referenced in the clab file should be available, and show up running `sudo docker images`.
+Container images referenced in the clab file should be available locally, and show up in `sudo docker images` on the command line.

-To sucessfully run every lab the following images should be present:
+To sucessfully run all the labs the following images are required:

 |Docker repo name|Docker tag|Description|VM Based|
 |----------------|----------|-----------|--------|